 As well as being able to get money out, it’s important to know how much cash is left in an account, and it’s not always possible to get a mini statement from a foreign ATM.
 The best solution is usually to set up online banking so that it’s possible to manage the account from a cybercafé or an Internet-connected phone.
 This needs to be discussed with the bank before travel commences, however, so that there’s no danger of the account being locked in response to it being accessed from an unexpected location.

 Even with the best planning, things can still go wrong.
 Running out of money in a foreign country can be a serious problem.
 Sometimes finding casual work is an option and sometimes all that’s necessary is to get by for a few days until the bank can sort things out, but what about when money is needed urgently?
 That’s where a money transfer service can be a life-saver, enabling travelers to quickly sort out the banking requirements needed to get money sent by family or friends, and helping to get the trip back on track.

 Most importantly, when you do the planning ahead, it's easy to have fun on your trip!

-Post by Catherine Lavinia in coordination with Travelodge Covent Garden.
-Thank you so much for contributing to Of Revolt, Catherine! // Photography Credits: 1 and 2.
+Post by Luke.
+Thanks so much for contributing to Of Revolt, Luke! // Photography Credits: 1 and 2.